This article looks at how to prepare for interviews so that everything goes smoothly. It also gives tips on how to come across well on the day.

 During the interview, think about the following things:

-- Try to relax and look confident.
-Shake hands with the interviewer and make eye contact.
+- shake hands with the interviewer and make eye contact

 Likely interview questions